Human-Connection/API/README.md

 ## Testing

+First you will need to install the `nyc` CLI by running `yarn global add nyc` before you run the tests for the first time.

-Simply run `yarn test` and all your tests in the `test/` directory will be run.
+Then simply run `yarn test` and all your tests in the `test/` directory will be run.

-> **Note:**
-> *At the moment there are some issues with linting while testing, but you can run the tests also with mocha run*

 ## Scaffolding